HOA laws — Wisconsin

 What are the HOA fine limits in Wisconsin?

-How do I dispute an HOA fine in Wisconsin?
+How do I dispute an HOA fine or violation in Wisconsin?

-Can my HOA foreclose on my home in Wisconsin?
+Can an HOA foreclose on my home in Wisconsin over unpaid fines or dues?

 Is mediation required for HOA disputes in Wisconsin?